nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “They calls me Felice.”

-“Felice....
-But I didn’t fohget the cabaret nonatall.
+“Felice.<span class="three-dots"></span>But I didn’t fohget the cabaret nonatall.
 And I was back theah hunting foh you that very night and many moh after, but I nevah finds you.
 Where was you?”